NIC's distance education enrollment grows 22 percent over last year

 These figures include students participating in dual credit courses delivered through distance education.
 Dual credit allows high school juniors and seniors to enroll in college-level courses for both high school and college credit.

 Distance education programs also include face-to-face NIC courses taught on site at one of NIC’s outreach locations, through interactive video conferencing, the Internet or hybrid courses consisting of a combination of the various instructional methods.
 The hybrid courses were initiated in 2005 as a test project.
 Since then, more than 1,375 students have enrolled in the 92 classes offered through this method.
-A total of 1,213 students are enrolled in hybrid courses
+A total of 1,213 students are enrolled in hybrid courses this fall alone.

 “The hybrid courses allow faculty to use the best tools to impact teaching and learning,” said NIC Director of Distance Education Candace Wheeler.
 “In this technological age, using the best tools to deliver the curriculum is a win for the instructors and for the students.”